MartinsRucevskis/shift-slay/README.md

 # Currently supported
-Minimal Lumen 8 - Laravel 8 -migrates mainly config and currently only for specific projects with codeception tests.
+Minimal Lumen 8 to Laravel 8 migration - migrates mainly config and currently only for specific projects with codeception tests.
 Requires to fix custom defined configs and other specific Lumen to Laravel changes